-- the company has borrowed excessively in the past and/or has a poor track record in fulfilling its debt obligations - there is no clear rationale for increasing the borrowing limit and where, if the company raises debt to the full extent of the limit, its credit protection measures (Debt/EBITDA and/or Debt: Equity) will deteriorate significantly from current levels - borrowing limit is a rolling limit linked to net-worth
+- there is no clear rationale for increasing the borrowing limit and where, if the company raises debt to the full extent of the limit, its credit protection measures (Debt/EBITDA and/or Debt: Equity) will deteriorate significantly from current levels - borrowing limit is a rolling limit linked to net-worth

 IiAS believes that while companies do need some flexibility to raise funds to manage their operations, some companies ask shareholders to approve borrowing limits that the company is unlikely to use even in the foreseeable future.
-Others have asked for rolling limits - a finite amount of debt, over and above the net-worth - as the company's net-worth increases, so does its borrowing limits.
+Others have asked for rolling limits - a finite amount of debt, over and above the networth - as the company's net-worth increases, so does its borrowing limits.
 Therefore, borrowing limits must be sought at judicious levels.